 International Convention on Civil Liability for Bunker Oil Pollution Damage

-The International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001, (Bunkers Convention), makes ship owners strictly liable for oil pollution damage and sets out limits of liability and compulsory insurance for all ships that use bunker oil.
-Bunker oil is considered to be any fuel used in the propulsion or operation of the ship.
+The International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001, (Bunkers Convention), makes owners of seagoing vessels strictly liable for oil pollution damage and sets out limits of liability and compulsory insurance for all vessels that use bunker oil.
+Bunker oil is considered to be any fuel used in the propulsion or operation of the vessel.
 Because it is so commonly used, it is more frequently involved in pollution incidents than oil carried as cargo by tankers.

-Under the Bunkers Convention, ship owners must maintain adequate insurance or other financial security and ships over 1,000 gross tonnes must carry a certificate issued by countries that are party to the Convention.
+Under the Bunkers Convention, owners of a seagoing vessel over 1,000 gross tonnes must maintain adequate insurance or other financial security and ships over 1,000 gross tonnes must carry a certificate issued by countries that are party to the Convention.
 In Canada, it is Transport Canada that issues these certificates.

 International Convention on Civil Liability for Oil Pollution Damage

-The International Convention on Civil Liability for Oil Pollution Damage, 1992 (CLC), makes owners of ships carrying persistent oil as cargo (e.g. oil tankers) strictly liable for oil pollution damage and sets out limits of liability for vessels based on the size of the ship.
+The International Convention on Civil Liability for Oil Pollution Damage, 1992 (CLC), makes owners of seagoing vessels carrying persistent oil as cargo (e.g. oil tankers) strictly liable for oil pollution damage and sets out limits of liability for vessels based on their size.

-Under the CLC, ship owners must maintain adequate insurance or other financial security and ships that can carry 2,000 tonnes or more of persistent oil must carry a certificate issued by countries that are party to the Convention.
+Under the CLC, owners of seagoing vessels that carry 2,000 tonnes or more of persistent oil in bulk as cargo must maintain adequate insurance or other financial security and must carry a certificate issued by countries that are party to the Convention.
 In Canada, it is Transport Canada that issues these certificates.

 Nairobi International Convention on the Removal of Wrecks